taberenc/AOG_2022/README.md

 ## Known Issues and Workarounds

-### Game.bat won't work, it just disappears and nothing happens.
+### Game.exe won't work, it just disappears and nothing happens.

 If you get an error message that "'rxdatav.exe' is not recognized as an internal or external command...", a required file is missing or corrupted.